AkiShao/Godot4.3-3d-CRT-Shader/README.md

 ## Usage

-To use this shader, you can consult godot official docs:[高级后期处理](https://docs.godotengine.org/zh-cn/4.x/tutorials/shaders/advanced_postprocessing.html)
-You can simply create a MeshInstance3D and use it as its shader material.
+To use this shader, just download the "CRT3D.gdshader" file.
+Then you can consult godot official docs:[高级后期处理](https://docs.godotengine.org/zh-cn/4.x/tutorials/shaders/advanced_postprocessing.html).
+Simply create a MeshInstance3D and use it as its shader material does well.
 If you want to modify parameters, you can modify them at the beginning of the file.
 Although I suggest to use the parameters I set since they were perfect to me.

 ## License